-Safety: FLOVENT HFA administered as 88 mcg twice daily has been evaluated for safety in 239 pediatric patients aged 1 to < 4 years in a 12-week, double-blind, placebo-controlled study.
+Safety: FLOVENT HFA administered as 88 mcg twice daily has been evaluated for safety in 239 pediatric patients aged 1 to less than 4 years in a 12-week, double-blind, placebocontrolled study.
 Treatments were administered with an AeroChamber Plus VHC with face mask.
-In pediatric patients aged 1 to < 4 years receiving FLOVENT HFA, the following events occurred with a frequency > 3% and more frequently than in pediatric patients who received placebo, regardless of causality assessment: pyrexia, nasopharyngitis, upper respiratory tract infection, vomiting, otitis media, diarrhea, bronchitis, pharyngitis, and viral infection.
+In pediatric patients aged 1 to less than 4 years receiving FLOVENT HFA, the following events occurred with a frequency greater than 3% and more frequently than in pediatric patients who received placebo, regardless of causality assessment: pyrexia, nasopharyngitis, upper respiratory tract infection, vomiting, otitis media, diarrhea, bronchitis, pharyngitis, and viral infection.

 FLOVENT HFA administered as 88 mcg twice daily has also been evaluated for safety in 23 pediatric patients aged 6 to 12 months in an open-label placebo-controlled study.
 Treatments were administered with an AeroChamber Plus VHC with face mask for 2 weeks with placebo followed by 4 weeks with active drug.
 There was no discernable difference in the types of adverse events reported between patients receiving placebo compared to the active drug.